keu/docs/astro/configure-deployment-resources.md

 ## Worker queues

-A worker is responsible for executing tasks, which are first scheduled and queued by the scheduler.
+A worker is responsible for executing tasks that have been scheduled and queued by the scheduler.
 On Astro, task execution is powered by the [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) with [KEDA](https://www.astronomer.io/blog/the-keda-autoscaler).
 Each worker is a Kubernetes Pod that is hosted within a Kubernetes node in your Astro cluster.

 Not all tasks have the same requirements.
 On Astro, you can create optimized execution environments for different types of tasks using worker queues.
 Worker queues are a set of configurations that apply to a group of workers in your Deployment.
 For a given worker queue, you can configure the size and type of its workers to determine how much CPU and memory your tasks can consume.
 You can also use worker queues to configure settings related to worker autoscaling behavior.